by Gordon Harris

 In 1655, John Devorex sued Samuel Yew, “For killing his cow by the falling of a tree in the commons.”

-In 1662, in the case of Samuell Plumer vs. Charles Brown for tresspass and taking up a heifer of his from Newbury Neck, John Hopington deposed that two years ago last Michaelmas, Charls Brown lost a black heifer, and at the same time there was a beast killed at a place called “the straits as we go to the rye field.”
+In 1662, in the case of Samuell Plumer vs. Charles Brown for trespass and taking up a heifer of his from Newbury Neck, John Hopington deposed that two years ago last Michaelmas, Charles Brown lost a black heifer, and at the same time there was a beast killed at a place called “the straits as we go to the rye field.”
 He heard Browne’s wife say that she feared it was their heifer.
-Thomas Hale jr. deposed that the heifer came of a black cow which he sold to brother Lambert and that she was a very poor calf.
-He put her in the Rowley dry herd and she had the same ear mark as his other cattle.
-Andrew Heddan testified that after the heifer was put into the dry herd, he told the wife of Charles Brown that he saw her in Rowley common field upon John Harris’s ground, and that midsummer this heifer left the dry herd, came to the town and went with the cow herd, keeping constantly about Charles Brown’s yard.
+Thomas Hale Jr. deposed that the heifer came of a black cow which he sold to brother Lambert and that she was a very poor calf.
+He put her in the Rowley dry herd and she had the same ear-mark as his other cattle.
+Andrew Heddan testified that after the heifer was put into the dry herd, he told Charles Brown’s wife that he saw the cow in Rowley Common field upon John Harris’s ground and that at midsummer this heifer left the dry herd, came to the town and went with the cow herd, keeping constantly about Charles Brown’s yard.

-In Ipswich Quarterly court, July 22, 1664, Daniel Black filed a compaint against his wife Faith, for keeping company with Judith Trumbell and John How, and sometimes being in bed with John How, and that he was a poor man and had nothing to live by but his labor and one cow, and for the want of the miking of her lost the profit because of his wife’s carelessness, by which he was provoked several times, and often to threaten her.
-John How testified that he heard Daniel Black “wish to god to damn his soul if he did not beat his wife’s brains out.”
+In Ipswich Quarterly court, July 22, 1664, Daniel Black filed a complaint against his wife Faith, for keeping company with Judith Trumbull and John How, and sometimes being in bed with John How, and that he was a poor man and had nothing to live by but his labor and one cow, and for the want of the miking of the cow, he lost the profit because of his wife’s carelessness, by which he was provoked several times, often threatening her.
+John How testified that he heard Daniel Black “wish to God to damn his soul if he did not beat his wife’s brains out.”

-Resentment in the common: From the earliest times there was resentment in Ipswich that some commoners weren’t fulfilling their obligations.
+From the earliest times, there was resentment in Ipswich that some commoners weren’t fulfilling their obligations.
 Furthermore, it was complained that cattle from Newbury were tramping down the salt hay and it “would be the ruin and utter destruction of the whole island.”
-The division of the commons in Ipswich began in 1664, when the town voted that Plum Island, Hog Island and Castle Neck be divided among the 203 inhabitants who had right of commonage.
-Eight acre lots of valuable saltmarsh were provided to the 28 wealthiest men, while the poorer men received four, primarily in the upland lots.
+The division of the commons in Ipswich began in 1664 when the town voted that Plum Island, Hog Island, and Castle Neck be divided among the 203 inhabitants who had the right of commonage.
+Eight-acre lots of valuable salt marsh were provided to the 28 wealthiest men, while the poorer men received four, primarily in the upland lots.
 Adjustments were made for those who had been overlooked or “fell short of their due proportion” and for many years the town continued to issue corrections.

-The Committee reported in April, 1665, that there were 800 acres of marsh and upland on Plum Island, “beside beaches and gall’d hills.”
-Thatch banks and clam flats remained the property of the town, and were let each year to the highest bidder, only commoners having the right to bid.
+The Ipswich committee reported in April 1665 that there were 800 acres of marsh and upland on Plum Island, “beside beaches and gall’d hills.”
+Thatch banks and clam flats remained the property of the town and were let each year to the highest bidder, with only commoners having the right to bid.
 Hogs, horses, and cattle were kept on the island during the winter, ruining the marsh grass, and in 1739 the General court banned the practice.
-Today’s protected salt marshes and clam flats, with strict control of shellfish permits, are vestiges of preservation measures taken in the 17th and 18th Centuries.
+Today’s protected salt marshes and clam flats, with strict control of shellfish permits, are vestiges of preservation measures taken in the 17th and 18th centuries.

 After the Revolutionary War, the State of Massachusetts enacted various measures regarding commons, setting rules for meetings, fencing, taxing, and trespassing, in an attempt to stabilize the Commons system.
 Finally, in 1788, the majority of the Ipswich commoners voted to resign all their interests in the remaining common lands toward the payment of the heavy town debt incurred during the Revolution, a grant estimated to be worth about £600.

-The Common Pasture, located in Newbury, Newburyport and West Newbury, is a remnant dating back to 1635.
-The entirety of the present day Common extends from north of Hale Street in Newburyport, crosses Hale St. through the City to Turkey Hill Road in West Newbury, then follows Scotland Road in Newbury and abuts to the Little River Nature Trails on the eastern branch of the Little River.
-The City of Newburyport, the Town of Newbury, the Trust for Public Land, Essex County Greenbelt Association and the Parker River Clean Water Association have worked together to protect key portions of the Common Pasture through land acquisition and agricultural preservation restrictions.
+The Common Pasture located in Newbury, Newburyport, and West Newbury, is a remnant dating back to 1635.
+The entirety of the present-day Common extends from north of Hale Street in Newburyport, crosses Hale St. through the City to Turkey Hill Road in West Newbury, then follows Scotland Road in Newbury and abuts the Little River Nature Trails on the eastern branch of the Little River.
+The City of Newburyport, the Town of Newbury, the Trust for Public Land, Essex County Greenbelt Association, and the Parker River Clean Water Association have worked together to protect key portions of the Common Pasture through land acquisition and agricultural preservation restrictions.

 Further reading: